 Fatma and Bryn, represented by Americans United, Lambda Legal, and the private law firm Hogan Lovells, sued the Office of Refugee Resettlement of the U.S. Department of Health and Human Services for supporting unlawful discrimination by the U.S. Conference of Catholic Bishops in administering and operating the placement of refugee children on the government’s behalf.
 It violates the Establishment Clause and the Equal Protection Clause of the U.S. Constitution to fund and enable discrimination based on religious criteria against potential foster parents who would participate in the federal refugee resettlement program.
 When the government subsidizes the Bishops’ religion-based discrimination, it inflicts harm not only on prospective foster parents, but also on the refugee children whom the government deprives of opportunities to be placed in loving homes.

 As a result of our lawsuit, the federal government has made changes to the refugee-children programs in the Dallas-Fort Worth region of Texas.
 In October 2022, we finished submitting our final briefs on the merits of the case.
-The parties await the Court’s decision.
+On July 7, 2023, the district court issued a final opinion and order dismissing the case, concluding that the government’s changes to the program resolved Fatma and Bryn’s claims and rendered the lawsuit moot.